nicoduj/homebridge-gogogate2/README.md

 > List of known issues:
 >
-> - Updating /refreshing might not be reliable
+> - Updating /refreshing might not be always reliable
 > - In case of network loss, not sur it will reconnect
+> - platform is not dynamic, so we brake at startup if gogogate is not reachable / can't give the doors. can be improved.

 ## Installation